 To learn more about how Antithesis works, start here, or just follow the table of contents.

 If you’re ready to get started, contact us to request a container registry and credentials.
-Once you have those, you can dive right in.
+Once you have those, you can go through our tutorials or dive right in.

 • Introduction